 6. Last-day bookmark

-This is a project you can do with your students on the last day.
+This is a project you can hand out on the last day.
 Make a bookmark out of paint samples … so simple and so cute!

 7. Freeze pop bouquets

-These come in as one of the cheapest gift options because freezer pops like these are so inexpensive to buy in bulk.
-They are a great gift that truly says, “enjoy your summer.”
+These come in as one of the cheapest gift options.
+Get a 100-pack of ice pops for under $10!
+They are a great gift that truly says, “Enjoy your summer!”

 8. Celebrate your smart cookies